Matt98x/Experimental_assignment_2/Readme.md

 * We have the robot perspective in a separate window
 * Can show the location of the robot in the map
 * The robot can check the state without being stuck in an action server loop
+* The implementation is stable even with random commands and long running tests

 ## Possible technical improvements